 More importantly, though, a huge, gigantic, overwhelming majority of public domain and Creative Commons photos just suck.
 The age we’re in comes with cameras on every phone, every tablet, and many dashboards and motorcycle helmets, among other places.
 With the popularity of sites like Instagram and Hipstawhatever, with their dramatic filters for “artistic effect”, we’ve seen a surge of self-proclaimed smartphone artists who tag their shots with every keyword possible, making image searches daunting.

 Thankfully there seems to be an emerging trend of photographers uploading images to their website for the public to use free of copyright restrictions.
 For those of us who make websites, these people are saints!

 One of these saints is Ryan McGuire, with his website Gratisography.com.
-Currently on Gratisography, there are over two hundred images free to download for personal or commercial use and new pictures are being added weekly.
+There are over two hundred images free to download for personal or commercial use and new pictures are being added weekly.
 The quality of the images is astounding, especially for the price!

 Have a suggestion for our “Thumbs Up!” department?

 Please feel free to drop us a line at email@example.com!